Raymond Saunders (artist): Political and social commentary

 Saunders' work overall combines expressionism and abstraction with his own personal ideas and experiences.
 His paintings pick up on these influences within their background, busy surfaces, and suggestion of race.
-Going through the Pittsburgh public school system, Saunders continues to use iconic suggestions of blackboards and chalk within his pieces.
-Additionally, Saunders uses his familiarity with Jazz to distort the underlaying commentary in his pieces.
+Going through the Pittsburgh public school system, Saunders continued to use iconic suggestions of blackboards and chalk within his pieces.
+Additionally, Saunders uses his familiarity with Jazz to distort the underlying commentary in his pieces.
 With intertwining details of his history as well as popular narratives, Saunders expresses imbalances and stability within the black community in an urban area.

 Relating to Black art history as a whole, Saunders was one of the many black artists who worked from his personal experience.
 Although, he had an extreme distaste for critics who grouped black artists together as social commentators.
 In his article "Black is a Color", Saunders argues that grouping these artists who discuss social misconduct within the black community does more harm than good.
 This idea of the Model minority has been prevalent in many other art movements, as it is sometimes seen as a minority's responsibility to pronounce their experience and establish a change.

-Saunders, in an 1994 interview with SFMOMA, stated his ideas of the artistic process, and breaking away from any niche critics put him within.
+Saunders, in a 1994 interview with SFMOMA, stated his ideas of the artistic process, and breaking away from any niche critics put him within.
 He states that "[anything] other than what you think you accomplished, is really not important" in which the processes the artist takes and what they believe the true meaning of the piece is solely what is important.
-This idea of the artists reflection on their work coincides with the prior ideas shared in "Black is a Color".
+This idea of the artists' reflection on their work coincides with the prior ideas shared in "Black is a Color".
 Additionally, Saunders argues that "the way that I work, it is by design and by default" and that the process of making art and practice of becoming an artist is what makes an artwork special.